Joessarian/FIFA-Freestyle-16/README.md

     Once you regenerate, you can edit these files without regenerating again.
 Upon restart of FIFA 16, you should see your changes.

-- (7.)
-(OPTIONAL) Install the following font for the UI if you want to: https://www.dafont.com/capture-it.font?l[]=10&l[]=1
+- **(7.)** (OPTIONAL) Install the following font for the UI if you want to: https://www.dafont.com/capture-it.font?l[]=10&l[]=1

-- (8.)
-Change your FIFA game settings to start in windowed mode so that the Skills Battle UI can display over the FIFA window.
+- **(8.)** Change your FIFA game settings to start in **windowed mode** so that the Skills Battle UI can display over the FIFA window.

-----<[Starting FIFA Futsal]>----
+**----<[Starting FIFA Futsal]>----**

-- (1.)
-Start up the .exe file corresponding to your screen resolution.
+- **(1.)** Start up the .exe file corresponding to your screen resolution.

-- (2.)
-If your antivirus detects the file as suspicious, it is because the .exe was generated by Cheat Engine and attaches to the FIFA process in order to debug and change its low-level code.
+- **(2.)** If your antivirus detects the file as suspicious, it is because the .exe was generated by Cheat Engine and attaches to the FIFA process in order to debug and change its low-level code.

     Read up on Cheat Engine here: https://www.cheatengine.org/

+    **If you have Cheat Engine installed**:

+        To view the source code for the .exe, open up the cheat table (say no if it asks to run a LUA script, click on "Table" on the menu bar, and click "Show Cheat Table LUA Script".
+This script will correspond with the one found in this repository (same script for both cheat tables and executables.

+        You can generate an exe file of your own by clicking "Save As", change "Save as type" to "Cheat Engine Trainer Standalone", choose where you want to save it, and click "Save".

+        A form will pop up.
+Choose the following settings: "Gigantic", "Target process is 64 bit, "LUA Symbols", "Max" for compression.
+        Lastly, choose the icon file found within the downloaded zip file and click generate.

-- (3.)
-Choose the settings you wish to play with (make sure goal size option matches the db you have active)
+- **(3.)** Choose the settings you wish to play with (make sure goal size option matches the db you have active)

-- (4.)
-Once the language selection screen appears, you can enable the mod
+- **(4.)** Once the **language selection screen appears**, you can enable the mod

-- (5.)
-Some useful hotkeys:
+- **(5.)** Some useful hotkeys:

     - Shift + F5: attach to the FIFA process.
 This will be done automatically the first time, but if you have to re-open FIFA, hit "Re-Attach" to attach FIFA Futsal 16 to the new process (disables mod on re-attach).